 Yes.
 There is a fee for our training programs.
 This fee helps us cover our costs to offer you the program.

-There are four levels of our program you may choose to join.
+There are two levels of our program you may choose to join.
 To learn more about the levels, read here.
-We only offer scholarships to our Independent Learners, Engaged Learners and Cohort Learners.
+We only offer scholarships to our Engaged Learners level.

 Your primary coach is Elaine Tymchak, Cultivate's Executive Director.
-Elaine has over 18 years of experience in nonprofit management, fundraising, and international development.
-She received a Masters in International Development and is currently working towards a Doctorate of Ministry in Social Transformation.
+Elaine has over 20 years of experience in nonprofit management, fundraising, and international development.
+She received a Masters in International Development and Bachelors in Sociocultural Studies.
 Elaine has worked with leaders and organizations domestically and internationally long before starting Cultivate.

 You may occasionally engage with other staff members, volunteers, and board members when coaching is necessary on a topic of their expertise.